patelrohan008/cx4240-stock-prediction/README.md

 <p align="justify">Once the model was selected, tweets for the relevant companies were scraped.
 Tweets were selected based on relevant hashtags, whether the user was verified, and whether the tweet was in English.
 Due to rate limitations, only tweets from January 1st, 2018 to the present were accessible.
 For each day the markets were open, the mean sentiment score, standard deviation sentiment score, and volume of tweets were calculated.
 On days the market was close, the scores and volume were assigned to the last day the market was open.
 For example, tweets on Saturday and Sunday were assigned to Friday, as Friday’s data would be used to predict Monday’s closing price.
 In order to account for the case that there were no tweets two binary features were created to correspond to the mean and standard deviation.
 The binary features were set to one if data was found for the given day, and zero otherwise.
 In the case that data was not found, the mean and standard deviation were imputed from the overall mean and standard deviation of all tweets pulled for the given company. </p>

-## Selection of the companies and the technical indicators
+# Results and analysis
-### Companies correlation study
+# Conclusions

-#...
+##
 ## Limits of Twitter data
 <p align="justify">This study has shown that Twitter can improve stock prediction.
 However, the use of Twitter for stock market prediction has some limits.
 First, Twitter is particularly used in the United States and therefore reflects more American public sentiment rather than the world opinion.
 Moreover, it is sometimes difficult to extract enough relevant tweets related to a company.
-For example, we did not find many tweets regarding AMD.
+Usually when it is a large company, it is more likely to find many tweets.
+But it is not a general truth.
+For example, we did not find numerous tweets related to AMD.
 As Delta Airlines is concerned, many tweets were consumer complaints or discussions with the customer service.
 In that case, those tweets had to be filtered.</p>

-# Conclusions
+## Next steps

 # References
 [1] J. Bollen and H. Mao.
 Twitter mood as a stock market predictor .
 IEEE Computer,